threefoldfoundation/info_sdk/src/10. Marketplace/monitoring.md

 ## Accessing the solution

-Go to the marketplace https://marketplace.grid.tf/marketplace and click on Monitoring
+Go to [TF Grid Marketplace Testnet 2.2](https://marketplace-testnet.grid.tf/) and click on Monitoring

 ## Steps